ExpiringFrog/deribingo/README.md

 Implement your solution in the `main.py` file.
 You can copy the contents of either example as starting point.

 ## Debugging
+### Replit

-In Repl.it you can go to the debugger panel and add breakpoints to the code.
+In Replit you can go to the debugger panel and add breakpoints to the code.
 Simply click on the run button to start debugging.

+### Locally
+You can debug locally with:
+- The IDE of your choice
+- `pdb`.
+For example `python3 -m pdb sync.py`

 ## Tips